Hertzsprung patterns on involutions: Patterns 12 and 21

 This result provides the solution of some enumerative problems by suitable specializations.

-More precisely, setting $t=1$ and $u_1=u_2=\overline{u}_1=\overline{u}_2=0,$ we solve the Hertzprung problem (see \cite{Hertzprung}) over the set of involutions, i.e., the problem of determining the number of involutions such that two consecutive entries never differ by one.
+More precisely, setting $t=1$ and $u_1=u_2=\overline{u}_1=\overline{u}_2=0,$ we solve the Hertzprung problem (see \cite{Hertzprung}) over the set of involutions, \textit{i.e.}, the problem of determining the number of involutions such that two consecutive entries never differ by one.
+The first terms of the generating function in this case are

-Moreover, setting $t=1,$ $u_1=\overline{u}_1=0$ and $u_2=\overline{u}_2=1,$ we enumerate \textit{irreducible involutions}, i.e., involutions $\pi$ such that $\pi(i+1)-\pi(i)\neq 1$ for every $i$ (see \cite{Baril} and seq. \seqnum{A278024} in \cite{Sl}).
-Analogously, setting $t=0,$ $u_1=\overline{u}_1=0$ and $u_2=\overline{u}_2=1,$ we enumerate \textit{irreducible involutions} without fixed points (seq. \seqnum{A165968} in \cite{Sl}).
+Moreover, setting $t=1,$ $u_1=\overline{u}_1=0$ and $u_2=\overline{u}_2=1,$ we enumerate \emph{irreducible involutions}, \textit{i.e.}, involutions $\pi$ such that $\pi(i+1)-\pi(i)\neq 1$ for every $i$ (see \cite{Baril} and seq. \seqnum{A278024} in \cite{Sl}).
+Analogously, setting $t=0,$ $u_1=\overline{u}_1=0$ and $u_2=\overline{u}_2=1,$ we enumerate \emph{irreducible involutions} without fixed points (seq. \seqnum{A165968} in \cite{Sl}).

-Finally, setting $t=0,$ $u_1=\overline{u}_1=\overline{u}_2=1$ we get the sequence of perfect matchings (involutions without fixed points) counted by occurrences of short-pairs, i.e., arcs connecting two consecutive elements (seq. \seqnum{A079267} in \cite{Sl}).
+Finally, setting $t=0,$ $u_1=\overline{u}_1=\overline{u}_2=1$ we get the sequence of perfect matchings (involutions without fixed points) counted by occurrences of short-pairs, \textit{i.e.}, arcs connecting two consecutive elements (seq. \seqnum{A079267} in \cite{Sl}).